 The damaged meniscus cannot be repaired and is generally cut out, which can increase the onset of osteo-arthritis.
 Studies increasingly show that surgical intervention is best avoided.

-When deciding on the best management for meniscus injuries, it’s best not to focus too much on MRI findings.
+When our physios are deciding on the best management for meniscus injuries, it’s best not to focus too much on MRI findings.
 Studies show that over 50% of people over the age of 50 will show meniscus tears on MRI, even if they have no knee pain, and the relationship between tears on MRI and knee dysfunction is quite low.
 Our treatments focus on how the knee is functioning in regards to pain, swelling, exercise tolerance and balance.